SIGEIV/sigeibuster/README.md

 In particular, given the widespread use of packers and their variety, our objective is to have a single all-encompassing solution, as opposed to packer-specific ones.

-Ultimately, PageBuster fits in the context of the rev.ng decompiler.
-Specifically, it is related to what we call [MetaAddress](https://github.com/revng/revng/blob/9869f05/include/revng/Support/MetaAddress.h#L382).
-Among other things, a MetaAddress enables you to represent an absolute value of an address together with a timestamp (_epoch_), so that it can be used to track how a memory location changes during the execution of a program.
+Ultimately, SigeiBuster fits in the context of the rev.ng decompiler.
+Specifically, it is related to what we call [SIGEIV]()https://briansigei37.wixsite.com/sigeiv.
+Among other things, a MetaAddress enables you to represent an absolute value of an address together with a timestamp (_yokai_), so that it can be used to track how a memory location changes during the execution of a program.
 Frequently, you can have different code at different moments at the same address during program execution.
 PageBuster was designed around this simple yet effective data structure.

 For more information, please refer to our page (https://briansigei37.wixsite.com/sigeiv/blank-5).